olegfedak/graymium/Visual-Studio-Code/README.md

 The dark gray theme for web development and designing by code.
 Syntax highlighting is provided for markup, styling and scripting.
 This theme is optimised to be minimalistic and easy on the eyes for long coding hours.

-> ☝ In addition to colors, certain interface settings will be also changed.
+> ☝ In addition to colors, certain interface settings is also changed.
 See "configuration defaults" below.

 ## Syntax highlighting